okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 See all <a href="https://zapier.com/apps/optinmonster/integrations">OptinMonster Popup integrations with Zapier</a>.

-= Can I use OptinMonster to make WooCommerce popups? =
+= Can I use OptinMonster to make a WooCommerce popup? =

-Yes, you can easily create custom WooCommerce popups using OptinMonster popup maker.
+Yes, you can easily create a custom WooCommerce popup using our OptinMonster WooCommerce popup maker.

-Here are unique WooCommerce popups that you can create:
+Here are unique WooCommerce popup campaigns that you can create:

 * WooCommerce discount popup
 * WooCommerce spin a wheel coupon popup